LinuxAd/secure-controller/README.md

 # Secure Kubernetes Workload Manager

+## Requirements

+* Docker
+* GNU Make
+* bash needs to be installed

+## Running the project

 To deploy a new cluster for testing:
 ```bash
 make cluster
 ```
-To deploy this manager to the cluster:
+To run tests and deploy this manager to the cluster:
 ```bash
 make docker-build deploy
 ```